sajidabd90/qlearn/day2/README.md

 | **CUSTOM HLS [AXI4-Lite]**      | 271.8700          | 1×                   | 0.11×                       | —                         |
 | **CUSTOM HLS [DMA, 10k runs]**  | **0.3126**        | **~870×**            | **~94×**                    | **~6×**                   |
 | **CUSTOM HLS [DMA, 100k runs]** | **0.0361**        | **~7550×**           | **~810×**                   | **~50×**                  |
+See graph attached.
+FYI, didn't bother with AXI4-Lite at 100k sims, so the numbers are the same as the 10k ones.
 ---

 ### 📊 Performance Summary